 At Add a filter, select an Activity name to filter data for that event.
-The audit log shows entries for each time that event occurred during the time range that you set.
+The audit log shows entries for each time that event occurred during the specified time range.
 Most event names are self-explanatory.
-However, you might see more detailed entries, such as:
+However, you might get more detailed entries, such as:

 |Network congestion ratio||Percentage of time that the network prevented a device from sending higher-quality video due to insufficient or unstable bandwidth, such as high or unstable jitter.
 Watch this metric to detect network regression in your organization.|

 |Jitter||Variation of the latency on packets flowing between Google servers and a device in a video meeting.
 In an ideal network, packets come at a constant interval.
 In reality, the network introduces a variety of delays, which cause the packets to come at irregular intervals.|